-- 1. Ask a descriptive investigation question like: - a.
-What do twigs on tree look like in winter?
-(For younger students) - b.
-What are the physical characteristics of twigs on tree in winter? - 2.
-Students look up a labeled twig diagram in a book and see the parts of a twig in a diagram (see example page 68). - 3.
-Students go outside and observe a twig. - 4.
-Students record date, time, place, air temperature, and weather. - 5.
-Students describe, draw, and label a twig from the tree.
-Students should include the size, shape, and placement of the buds, leaf scars, and bud scale scars.
-(Student Page). - 6.
-Measuring from the twig tip to the first bud scale scar, students record last year's growth. - 7.
+FLORE 1.
+Ask a descriptive investigation question like: a.
+What do twigs ontree look like in winter?
+(For younger students) b.
+What are the physical characteristics of twigs ontree in winter?
+2. Students look up a labeled twig diagram in a book and see the parts of a twig in a diagram (see exampage 68). ıple 3.
+Students go outside and observe a twig.
+4. Students record date, time, place, air temperature, and weather.
+5. Students describe, draw, and label a twig from the tree.
+Students should include the size, shape, and

+- 6. Measuring from the twig tip to the first bud scale scar, students record last year's growth. - 7.
 Students create questions about the winter twigs using the following observation prompts. - a.
 I wonder about tree growth or twig growth - b.
 I have questions about... - c.
 I wonder what would happen if. . . . - d.
 A comparative question I could investigate is...

-- 1. Have students read a non-fiction article or video about buds bursting and what influences the time the buds burst. - 2.
+- 1. Have students read a non-fiction article or video about buds bursting and what influences the time the - 2.
 Discuss bud development by asking some of the following questions: - a.
 When do buds form on trees? - b.
 What are the functions of the parts of the twig? - c.
 What do buds become on trees and shrubs? - d.
 What did the leaf scars originally connect to?

-Chapter 3: Lesson 2

 - e.
 What factors (inputs) influence when buds burst into leaf or flower?

 - f.
 If temperatures increase (the spring is warmer than average) what might happen to the time (when during the year) twigs burst into leaf?

 - 3. Students share and categorize questions by type.

 - a.
 Book/internet Research

 - b.
 Essential-Life Pondering, Always Wonder

 - c.
 Descriptive

 - d.
 Comparative

 - e.
 Correlative

 - f.
 Why questions?